 Lastly, writing an outline first will make developing your course a much faster process.

 Other Factors to Consider When Planning Your Course Outline

-An outline is especially critical if you are creating a video-based lesson.
+Outlines are especially critical if you are creating video-based lessons.
 Video lessons need to be concise.
 A written script makes it easy for you to create a concise and engaging video.

 You don’t want to lose your audience because you are rambling from topic to topic with no clear direction.

 Outlining will also help with lesson planning.
 As you outline your course, the subject matter will naturally lend itself to questions like:

 - What questions will arise as a result of the topic?

 - Are there issues that learners might find relatable to the content?